 Perhaps no other decade saw such an explosion of new sounds, musical genres and sub-categories as the 1980s.
-Yet in pre-Internet Honolulu, your odds of finding a rad show or truly transcendent new jam were greatly diminished, considering scenesters often relied on word-of-mouth or pure chance in finding non-mainstream, under-the-radar offerings via fliers, handbills and word-of-mouth.
+Yet, in pre-Internet Honolulu, the quest to find a rad show or truly transcendent new jam could be challenging.
+A conscious effort was required of scenesters in tracking non-mainstream, under-the-radar offerings via fliers, handbills and word-of-mouth.

 If you were lucky enough to live in a tiny pocket of the city where you might stumble upon college station KTUH’s then-modest reach, you were already ahead of the game.
-Of course, there was also Jelly’s, where you could always run into someone who knew what was up or browse through the latest 12″ Euro imports to hear what was happening outside the States.
+Of course, there was also Jelly’s, where you might run into someone who’d heard the rundown on an upcoming gig or browse through the latest 12″ Euro imports to hear what was happening outside the States.
 Somehow, some way, the hip and in-the-know got it done.